shamimsa/CDCI-Exercise-Solutions/README.md

 # CDCI-Exercise-Solutions
-my Python solutions to the exercises from the book CDCI
+My Python solutions to the exercises from the book Cracking the Coding Interview 6th Edition